 - Moving average convergence divergence (MACD): this takes the moving average over a short timeframe and an average over a longer timeframe.
 Traders look for when the short-term moving average crosses over with the long-term average.
 If the short-term moving average surpasses the longer-term average then it generally suggests that prices are heading higher.

-moving average trading strategies
+Learn more about moving average trading strategies

 7. Gold trading strategies: pivot points

 Pivot points help isolate the price at which sentiment in market is likely to change.
 Calculating the pivot point is done by simply averaging out the high, low and closing price of any given security.
 Although gold is constantly traded many will still coincide closing prices with when their preferred stock market closes.
 This pivot point is then used the following day to signal what mood the market is in.
 If the price of gold is rising above the calculated pivot point from the previous day then it suggests a bullish attitude, and higher prices in play while there is a drop below the pivot point implies the opposite.